30-Year-Old Kicker – Detroit Lions

 Matt Prater Contract Information:

-Signed a four-year, $13 million deal with the Broncos in July of 2012.
+Signed a one-year deal with the Lions in October of 2014.

 To instantly reveal our fantasy analysis of every player – including Matt Prater – simply subscribe now.